Last Updated: 28/04/12 4:52pm

 Delap gets his first touch but loses out to Chamakh, then Van Persie after reclaiming it.
 Song fires a ball towards the box but Walters clears with an overhead kick.

 It's Stoke's turn for a free-kick after Diaby charges in with his foot raised on Cameron Jerome.
-Walters climbs to win a long ball but nods it straight into Szczey's gloves.
+Walters climbs to win a long ball but nods it straight into Szczesny's gloves.

 Gibbs tries to chase down a Benayoun ball from the left as Arsenal push in these late stages but he's closed down.

 Stoke win a long free-kick which is nodded on by Crouch, but Vermaelen gets it away with a headed clearance.